GoogleCloudPlatform/cloud-spanner-r2dbc/cloud-spanner-r2dbc-samples/cloud-spanner-load-testing/README.md

 ## Creating GKE deployment (one time)
 1. Replace `[PROJECT_ID]` AND `[IMAGE_NAME]` in `deployment.yaml` with the previously created container image name.

-1. Draw the rest of the owl (TBD).
+2. Draw the rest of the owl (TBD). kubectl apply -f deployment.yaml

 ## Deploying application under test